 The first reason that many small business owners choose Utah LLCs is arguably the most attractive feature that LLCs have to offer.
 When you’re the owner of an LLC in Utah, you can’t be held responsible on a personal level for the debts and liabilities of your Limited Liability Company (LLC).

-Americans are more aware than ever that it only takes one sudden, unexpected event (like a natural disaster or global pandemic) to bring even the most successful businesses to their knees.
+It only takes one sudden, unexpected event to bring even the most successful businesses to their knees.
 That’s why personal asset protection is valued by so many small business owners.
 Any protection is important to business owners because the business industry is so unpredictable and volatile.

 The second reason that many business owners choose to form an LLC in Utah is that there are ways you can protect your personal information as an LLC owner.